Testing dark energy models with a new sample of strong-lensing systems: Conclusions and Outlooks

-We found that the SLS complete sample provides similar values for the $\omega_0$ parameter for the three models.
-However, $\omega_1$ is very sensitive to each case presented in this paper.
-The $f$ parameter is very consistent among the three models (within 5\% error), having similar values to those reported by \cite{Treu:2006ApJ,Cao:2012}.
 We found that some of the sub-samples considered in this work provide values for the cosmological parameters that are inconsistent with other observations (SNe Ia, CMB).
 Nevertheless, improvements on the constraints for all the models are reflected in the $\chi^{2}_{red}$ value when we exclude the systems in the region of $D^{obs}>1$.
-This unphysical region (also found by \citet{Leaf:2018lfu}) seems to be related to those systems with different kind of uncertainties (e.g. not fully confirmed lenses, multiple arcs, uncertain redshifts, complex lens substructure, see \ref{tab:SLDgtone}).
-Thus, as a byproduct of our analysis, results with $D^{obs}>1$ point out towards those systems with untrustworthy observed parameters or those which depart from our isothermal spherical mass distribution hypothesis.
+This unphysical region \citep[also found by][]{Leaf:2018lfu} seems to be related to those systems with different kind of uncertainties (e.g. not fully confirmed lenses, multiple arcs, uncertain redshifts, complex lens substructure, see \ref{tab:SLDgtone}).
+Thus, as a byproduct of our analysis, results with $D^{obs}>1$ point towards those systems with untrustworthy observed parameters or those which depart from our isothermal spherical mass distribution hypothesis (e.g. external shear and/or lens substructure).
+Most of the SLS considered in the present work have been modeled assuming a SIE lens model.
+Thus, the value of $f$ obtained from the mock data deviates from the range proposed by \cite{Ofek:2003sp} for some systems and a wider interval should be used.

 Regarding the velocity dispersion, some of the selected regions provide weaker constraints (larger values in the $\chi^{2}_{red}$ function): $\sigma<210$~km s$^{-1}$ and $\sigma>276$~km s$^{-1}$. \citet{Chen:2018jcf} also found weak constraints for the lens mass model parameters assuming different regions on the velocity dispersion.
+This could be due to an observational bias measuring the velocity dispersion $\sigma$, that can be related to a small $\theta_E$, or not measuring the entire lens mass, or the lens galaxy has close companions.